isomerpages/csa-csro-licensing/_how-to/Apply for Licence.md

 ### Submit Application

 #### Criteria for Grant of a Licence
-To be eligible for a licence, applicant is required to be fit and proper.
+To be eligible for a licence, applicant is required to
+<font size="3"><br>  1.
+Be fit and proper; and<br>
+2. With effect from 16 March 2026  , hold an active Cyber Trust Mark (“CTM”) Promoter (Tier 3) or equivalent certification.</font><br>
+Note:<br>
+A grace period   until 31 December 2026 will be given for licensees to obtain the required CTM Promoter (Tier 3) certification.

 #### Fit and Proper Criteria
 As stipulated in section 26(8) of the Cybersecurity Act, in deciding whether an individual or a business entity is a fit and proper person to hold or continue to hold a licence, the licensing officer may take into account any matter the licensing officer considers relevant, including any of the following:<br>